housseindjirdeh/hdjirdeh.github.io/_posts/2018-07-02-progressive-angular-applications-2.markdown

 </pre>
 </figure>

-You can now update `HomeComponent` to use our appropriate service method:
+You can now update `HomeComponent` to use the appropriate service method:

 <figure class="highlight">
 <pre>